biomejs/website/src/content/docs/blog/roadmap-2026.md

 I can't stress enough that Biome is a community-driven project, all the features we want to implement are driven by our passions and needs.
 We can't promise that all of these features will be implemented.
 Alas, we will try our best to stay aligned and delivery what's listed below.

-- **JavaScript embeeded languages**: improve the DX of the embedded languages in JavaScript, such as CSS and GraphQL.
+- **JavaScript embedded languages**: improve the DX of the embedded languages in JavaScript, such as CSS and GraphQL.
 - **Stabilize everything around HTML**
   - Improve HTML formatting so that its formatting matches Prettier's as much as possible.
   - Enhance existing lint rules so that they work for HTML-ish languages too, notably Vue, Svelte, and Astro